rsiemens/squids/docs/guide.rst

 :meth:`.Consumer.consume` will fetch messages from the ``emails`` SQS queue and run the function associated with each received message.
 In our case it'll run the ``email_customer`` function.
-The ``options`` keyword argument is an optional dict that takes the same values as `SQS.Queue.receive_messages <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Queue.receive_messages>`_.
+The ``options`` keyword argument is an optional dict that takes the same values as `SQS.Client.receive_message <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs/client/receive_message.html>`_.

 Often you'll want to be consuming your tasks in another process to keep from blocking your main program.
-In those cases you can look at using the ``squids`` :ref:`command line consumer<Command Line Consumer>` tool which makes this task easy.
+If you don't want to build your own consumer clients you can look at using the ``squids`` :ref:`command line consumer<Command Line Consumer>` tool which makes simple consuming of tasks easy.

 Application Hooks
 -----------------